szabgab/slides/github-pages/github-pages.md

 * `git` is the de-facto standard these days.
 It is open source and free.
 It is integrated in many tools.
 * [GitHub](https://github.com/) is the most popular cloud-based hosting service for `git` repositories with many extra features.

+* In this session we will use `git` only via the web-site of GitHub.

 ## GitHub Account
 {id: github-account}